philsegeler/OxygenEngine2/README.md

 Now our Oxygen Engine can properly create and destroy a windowed/fullscreen OpenGL/OpenGL ES renderer without GLEW and with less fuss.

+2020/10/31:

+Renderer now works!
+It can render the challenge car (in contrast to the 2016 version) and any other object.
+Currently uses mesh normals as vertex colors.
+In the Demo one can move the camera with WASD to see around the object meshes.

+Added several more .csl example files as a test for the renderer and parser/interpreter.

-Next task: Renderer
+Next task: Proper build system (meson) integration with unit tests.

 ## Initial TODO list for philsegeler
 This should get the project started again with the basics working, so as to be able to add **actual** new features.

-- Proper cleanup of code from 2016. (mostly working, but muh legacy cruft + renaming of files and classes) (IN PROGRESS, 2020/10/15: only renderer + API missing)
+- ~~Proper cleanup of code from 2016. (mostly working, but muh legacy cruft + renaming of files and classes) (IN PROGRESS, 2020/10/15: only renderer + API missing)~~ (DONE)
 - Rewrite of the build system to use [Meson](https://mesonbuild.com/).
 - Get cross compilation done at least for Windows (and in the future Android\iOS\MacOS as well).
 - ~~Removal of outdated 'glew' dependency ([Glad](https://glad.dav1d.de/) should replace it, which is only a few auto-generated headers for OpenGL and not an external library).~~ (DONE)